tambapps/marcel/README.md

 }
 ```

+## Install it
+You can run the `install.sh` to install Marcel on your computer.
+It will build the jars using maven and then put them in a directory.

 ## Maven Plugin

 You can find in this repository the official Maven Plugin to compile Maven projects with